 Moreover, we employed Bexley Cricket club this year to provide effective sports coaching during curriculum time and after school in our school cricket club.
 We focused the in-school coaching on year 3 and 4 pupils, were it was identified that further support in developing skills such as batting, catching and fielding was required.
 The coach was able to concentrate on developing the least active pupil’s basic skills and challenging the more able pupils.
 An emphasis was placed on encouraging girls to get involved in sport through cricket too.
 This proved effective with a number of girls going on to play extra cricket at Bexley Cricket Club.

-This year the school is applying for the Arts Mark and the Bronze School Sport Award.
+This year the school is applying for the Arts mark.
 As a consequence, we will continue to focus on developing dance throughout the school.
-A 2 day whole school African dance and drumming workshop will be held in the school this term.
-This again will encourage more children to get involved in physical activity throughout the school.
+A 2 day whole school African dance and drumming workshop was held this year.
+This again encouraged more children to get involved in physical activity throughout the school in a cross curricula way.

 The current P.E plans are working well amongst all staff.
 The feedback has been positive from staff as well as children.
 There are clear elements of challenge and differentiation and they are easy for all to follow and plan from.
 These also have links to other subjects.